shashanka-shekhar/Student-Performance-Visualization/README.md

 # StudentPerformanceVisualization

-Context
-Marks secured by the students

-Content
+Description :

+In this project EDA is performed on the scores obtained by the students to study whether a student's socio-economic environment affects their scores.

+Dataset :

-This data set consists of the marks secured by the students in various subjects.
+This data set consists of the scores secured by the students in various subjects- math, reading, writing and socio economic factors like - parental level of education, lunch type etc.

-EDA is performed on the dataset.
+Languages and libraries:

+This project uses python3, pandas, seaborn, matplotlib in kaggle jupyter notebook environment.

+Plots used :

+ 1. Scatterplot, swarmplot, catplot, regplot and lmplot.